PhilipGraemer/PhilipGraemer/README.md

 PhD student in deep learning for biomedical microscopy at the [University of Strathclyde](https://www.strath.ac.uk/) and at [CeMi](https://glasgow.thecemi.org) jointly with the [University of Glasgow](https://www.gla.ac.uk), supervised by [Dr Giuseppe Di Caprio](https://dicaprio.bioe.strath.ac.uk).

 I study how vision architectures learn, transfer, and fail when moved from natural images into biomedical microscopy.
-My current work shows that previously reported CNN superiority over Vision Transformers on single-cell classification can be an artefact of uncontrolled pretraining, and that standard optimisation recipes like layer-wise learning rate decay can unexpectedly hurt under domain shift.
+My current work shows that previously reported CNN superiority over Vision Transformers on single-cell classification can be an artefact of uncontrolled pretraining, and that standard optimisation recipes can unexpectedly hurt under domain shift.
 I also found that ViTs such as EVA-02 make excellent distillation teachers for small deployable models such as EN-B0, imparting better dark knowledge than CNNs.

 On the other side of my research I am interested in the optics of microscopy, especially phase contrast and QPI, as well as in the differentiation and morphology of a variety of human cell types.